 Cox, Jack H. (1952-2010), crocodile specialist, died, age 58, from cerebral malaria, in Laos.

-Cralitz, H.(?–1637), German physician and naturalist on a Dutch West Indies Company expedition, soon after arrival in Brazil, cause unknown.
+Cralitz, Heinrich (?–1637) was a German physician and astronomer, but accompanied a Dutch West Indies Company expedition to Brazil in search of botanical medicines, and died soon after arrival, cause unknown.

 Craven, Ian(1962–1993), ornithologist, age 31, plane crash in Irian Jaya.